A Brief Legal History of Hemp: Prohibition + Racism?

-While all of these changes have come as a welcome cause for celebration to cannabis users across the country, it’s important not to ignore the legal history of hemp, cannabis prohibition, and its racist past.
+While all of these changes in laws have come as a welcome cause for celebration to cannabis users across the country, it’s important not to ignore the legal history of hemp, cannabis prohibition, and its racist past.
 It is only by learning from the mistakes of the past that America can move forward on a more equitable footing.

 The Early Days of Hemp in the United States